jncraton/operating-systems-cpsc4420/lectures/08-stacks.md

 ---

 - If we want to be able to modify values, we need to pass values by reference
-- We can't do this is C, but we can use pointers passed by value to emulate it
+- We can't do this in C, but we can use pointers passed by value to emulate it

 ---